LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 | 'IMAGE_URL_NOT_WHITELISTED'                        | At least one of the consumers had a image link that is not from a whitelisted host for for a rich text campaign. |

 <strong>What kind of security, encryption, parameter, failures?</strong>
-The API uses App Jwt Oauth 2.0 authentication.
+The API uses App Jwt OAuth 2.0 authentication.

 <strong>Does the API have status call backs?
 How do we get the status of the message?</strong>
 Proactive Messaging does not have call backs to inform the status.
 Proactive Messaging provides status of messages through [Reporting API](https://developers.liveperson.com/outbound-reporting-api-overview.html).